1. WHO IS ACCOUNTABLE FOR PROCESSING MY PERSONAL DATA?

 No sharing of information with other recipients such as advertising partners, providers of social media services or credit institutions (“third parties”) takes place.

 The use of Google Analytics as described in section 4.4 above causes personal data to be transferred to a third country since the data centers of Google Inc. are located outside of the European Union and the European Economic Area (“EU or EEA”).
 Such transfers of personal data to third countries may result in your personal information being transmitted to a country which does not provide for the same standard of data protection as the EU or EEA.
+However, by being certified under the EU-US Privacy Shield, Google Inc. ensures that a level of data protection comparable to that in the EU/EEA is ensured.
 You can request a copy of these safeguards by contacting the addresses indicated in section 1 above.

 You have the right to request access to your personal data that is currently stored by us.
 If this data is incorrect or not up to date, you have the right to request rectification.
 You also have the right to have your personal data erased and/or its processing restricted as provided for in Art.
 17 and Art.
 18 GDPR.
 You also have the right to request a copy of the personal data provided by you in a structured, commonly-used, machine-readable format (right to data portability).